Monday, September 16, 2024

 The 52 weeks between June 21 2020 and June 20 2021 averaged 10 and a half running hours each week, and covered 2800 miles and is by far the most volume have ever done.
 But maybe not the most quality.

 Started another marathon training cycle April 21 and completed it by doing a virtual August 30th.
 Had planned to go to the northwest to do an event but circumstances stepped in.
 Thankfully the race directors said could do a virtual instead.
-Have not let up though since then because now the goal is to get to that 10000 mile mark.
+Did not let up though since then because the goal was to reach that 10000 mile mark.

 Just hoping that body holds up a few more weeks.
 May have to go get another cortisone shot. the first ever and latest one got was late April this year.
 It helped tremendously.
 I have osteoarthritis throughout the left ankle.
 Most days wear a lace up brace which helps stabilize the foot and avoid slipping.
 Ortho surgeon said he could operate to replace the detached posterior tendon but recommended that don't do it as such would require a year of rehab.
 I may not have another year of solid running left in me so am following doc's advice.